-Register with the Public Ethics Commission by filing your committee's FPPC Form 410 Statement of Organization.
-We will set up an account so you can create a NetFile User Account to file electronic disclosure statements.
-You will automatically receive notifications in advance of filing deadlines as well as updates about changes to campaign rules.
-Links are provided for free training.
+Register with the Public Ethics Commission by submitting OCRA Form 300 along with a copy of your committee's Form 410 Statement of Organization.
+You must submit these forms to file electronic disclosure statements.
+Then you will receive instructions to set up your account as well as notifications in advance of filing deadlines and updates about any changes to campaign rules.

-Step 2: E-File
+Step 2: Set-up Your NetFile Account

-Log in to your NetFile User Account to file statements.
-You can use NetFile's free software to record your committee's financial transactions and keep committee information up-to-date, or upload your campaign statements from third-party software.
+Create a NetFile User Account.
+You can use NetFile's free software to record your committee's financial transactions and keep committee information upto-date or upload your campaign statements from third-party software.
 Contact PEC staff for advice and technical support.
 We're here to help!